Turkish banker on trial denies helping Iran evade U.S. sanctions

-NEW YORK (Reuters) - An executive at Turkey’s majority state-owned Halkbank took the witness stand in a New York courtroom on Friday and denied charges that he participated in a scheme to help Iran evade U.S. sanctions.
+NEW YORK, Dec 15 (Reuters) - An executive at Turkey’s majority state-owned Halkbank took the witness stand in a New York courtroom on Friday and denied charges that he participated in a scheme to help Iran evade U.S. sanctions.

 Mehmet Hakan Atilla, who has been on trial in federal court for three weeks, told jurors that he “never” conspired with fellow defendant, Turkish-Iranian gold trader Reza Zarrab, as U.S. prosecutors have charged.
 Zarrab pleaded guilty and testified for the prosecution.